 The Assisi Scholars Program at Roger Bacon High School is a two-part process.

-Honors Program students who successfully complete the requirements of their first year at Roger Bacon and who apply and are accepted for admittance into the Assisi Scholars Program will continue their rigorous course of study in all core courses.
+The Assisi Scholar program is open to all students who meet the qualifications and choose to apply to the program.
+The students that have successfully completed the requirements of their first year at Roger Bacon and who apply and are accepted for admittance into the Assisi Scholars Program will continue their rigorous course of study in all core courses.
 They will also continue their foreign language study and will select electives that support their interests and ability level.
 Enrolling in Advanced Placement courses is expected, along with assuming leadership positions in clubs, sports, religious and service activities.
 Many enrichment activities will be offered in the honors-level courses, during the summer and after school.
 In addition to all required courses and activities, Assisi Scholars will complete a capstone project during their senior year.